OpenStackOnRaPi/ostackinstall/README.md

 In this section, we describe how to enable VLAN provider networks by modifying the setup from section [VLAN provider networks - part 1 (RPi network configuration for flat network)](#using-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
 Then we show how such networks can be used.

-Notice that we are reconfiguring a running instance of OpenStack.
-However, all the fllowing configurations could equally well be done before running Kolla-Ansible commands - in section [3.iii VLAN provider networks - part 1](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network)
+Note that in this subsection, we'll be reconfiguring a running OpenStack instance.
+However, all of the configurations below can be performed just as easily before running the Kolla-Ansible commands in section [3.iii VLAN provider networks - part 1](#3iii-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).

 ### 7.i.
 Setting VLANs in the cluster